 When temperatures soar for several days, people may begin to feel dizzy, weak or lethargic… overall uncomfortable.
 A heatwave is a dangerous weather condition that requires safety measures to prevent serious health issues especially for elderly individuals and those with medical conditions.
 Understanding the health hazards from extreme heat is vital for preventing life-threatening situations.
 Trying to stay cool with circulating fans, cold showers or air conditioning is highly recommended to avoid a heat stroke or even worse, death.
 Individuals without access to climate-controlled devices should seek shelter from relatives, friends or public shelters and facilities.

 A huge health risk during a heatwave is dehydration, which usually causes individuals to feel lethargic or dizzy.
 During normal temperatures, it is necessary to drink at least eight glasses of water a day.
-A heat wave will deplete the body’s moisture content more quickly.
+A heatwave will deplete the body’s moisture content more quickly.
 A great way to measure if the body is dehydrated is if the mouth or throat feels very dry, sometimes referred to as cottonmouth.
 When an individual feels thirsty, that is an indication that the body is already dehydrated.
-In addition to drinking more water, people can consume fruit and vegetables for its moisture content.
-An individual can also drink caffeine free sport or soft drinks to reduce the effects of dehydration.
+In addition to drinking more water, people can consume fruit and vegetables for their moisture content.
+An individual can also drink caffeine-free sport or soft drinks to reduce the effects of dehydration.

 Residents of Las Vegas and its surrounding areas can contact The Cooling Company by phone or online to schedule an air conditioner service, cleaning or repair.
 Our trained staff can also assist with choosing and installing the ideal air conditioning unit for your home or business.